Anthony2be/Portal/README.md

 - The Portal Project is about [10% done](https://github.com/Anthony2be/Portal/projects "Hyperlink to where you can see how much we are done")

 #### Want to create your own Datapack/Resourcepack?
-- [Knowledge base](https://discord.gg/xpNJdH9 "Knowledge base discord invite") is a good area to get help in creating your very own Datapack or Resourcepack
+- [Knowledge Base](https://discord.gg/xpNJdH9 "Knowledge Base discord invite") is a good area to get help in creating your very own Datapack or Resourcepack

 #### Credits
 - Thanks to [Sir Benet](https://www.reddit.com/user/SirBenet "Sir Benet's Reddit") for letting us use his amazing [portal gun model](https://www.reddit.com/r/Minecraft/comments/b15dho/vanilla_portal_gun_in_latest_snapshot_with/ "link to the reddit post for his portal gun Datapack/Resourcepack")